Skip to content

 Where to Search for Rentals in Cebu

-Facebook groups carry most of Cebu's rental inventory, followed by verified portals for the mid-to-high end and walk-ins for condos.
+Facebook groups carry most of Cebu's rental inventory.
+Verified portals fill the mid-to-high end, and walk-ins work best for the big condo towers.
 "Cebu Apartments for Rent," "Cebu Room/Bedspace for Rent," and neighborhood-specific groups post dozens of new listings daily.
 Facebook Marketplace has inventory too, though it mixes legitimate listings with scams more heavily than the moderated groups.

 Beyond Facebook, Lamudi and Rentpad list verified properties, mostly condos and apartments in IT Park, Lahug, and Banilad.
 Dot Property and FazWaz cover the higher end.
-For budget options in Capitol, Colon, and outer barangays, Facebook groups and physical "For Rent" signs are often your only options.
+For budget options in Capitol, Colon, and outer barangays, Facebook groups and physical "For Rent" signs are often your only options — the budget rentals playbook covers the four price tiers and the sub-meter trap that hits hardest below PHP 10,000.

 Walking into condo admin offices works.
 Buildings like Solinea, Avida Towers Cebu, and Baseline Residences in IT Park have bulletin boards or admin staff who can connect you with unit owners looking for tenants.
 This bypasses brokers and their fees.